davidhalter/jedi/docs/docs/features.rst

 Features and Caveats
 ====================

-Jedi's main API calls are:
+Jedi's main API calls and featuresare:

 - Autocompletion: :meth:`.Script.complete`; It's also possible to get it working in (:ref:`your REPL (IPython, etc.) <repl-completion>`)